roy-boy/simple_POST_API_test/README.md

 How execute test:
 1. first unzip the package to your local drive, then check the test input data csv file in API_test/test_input/ check which test case is set to 'Y' to be executed, each row is a test scenario with the payload to be posted
 2. second open /API_test/test_config.py via text editor to confirm the POST URL is pointing to the target endpoint
-3. then in your CMD console go to \API_test\, run 'python run_api_test.py'
+3. then in your CMD console go to /API_test/, run 'python run_api_test.py'
-4. after test execute done, there is console raw out put also the test log file for debugging
+4. after test execute done, there is console raw output also the test log file appended for debugging
 5. the test result is captured in API_test/test_output/test_result_ouput.csv, the column 'TEST_RESULT' holds the 'Passed' or 'Failed'